tensorflow/docs/site/en/get_started/datasets_quickstart.md

 ### Slices

-In the simplest cases, @{tf.data.Dataset.from_tensor_slices} function takes an array and returns a @{tf.data.Dataset} representing slices of the array.
+In the simplest cases, `tf.data.Dataset.from_tensor_slices` function takes an array and returns a `tf.data.Dataset` representing slices of the array.
 For example, an array containing the @{$tutorials/layers$mnist training data}
 has a shape of `(60000, 28, 28)`.
 Passing this to `from_tensor_slices` returns
 a `Dataset` object containing 60000 slices, each one a 28x28 image.